-Doctor of Applied Language Sciences (DALS) programme aims to help nurture and develop a critical mass of future leaders in language-related professions.
+The Doctor of Applied Language Sciences (DALS) programme aims to help nurture and develop future leaders in language-related professions.
 Students will investigate developments in language sciences and develop an advanced understanding of the inextricable link between theory and practice.
-They will be able to integrate linguistic knowledge and research skills with reflective practice in coping with the demands and development of their careers as language professionals in an age of globalisation and digitalisation.
+They will be able to integrate linguistic knowledge and research skills with reflective practice in coping with the demands and development of their careers as language professionals in this age of globalisation and digitalisation.

-DALS curriculum provides four strands or areas of enquiry for the students to choose from and within which to develop their specialism(s):
+DALS curriculum provides four focus areas or areas of enquiry for the students to choose from and within which to develop their specialism(s):